Last updated: February 2020

-- By Bus – This is one of the most popular means of traveling between Kuala Lumpur and Penang because of its convenience.
+- By Bus – This is one of the most popular means of travelling between Kuala Lumpur and Penang because of its convenience.
 There are numerous direct buses that run between KL and Penang island and the journey takes about 4-5 hours.
-If you are starting your journey from elsewhere, check out all bus routes and book tickets here.
+If you are starting your journey from elsewhere, check out all bus routes and book tickets here

 What to do in Penang in 3 Days

 Penang is one of those places where you can probably spend several weeks and still not feel that you’ve seen enough.
-With so much do, see and explore, it may seem that a few days are not enough in Penang.
-But from our experience, we can tell you that 3 days are optimum to explore the island.
+With so much do, see and explore, it may seem that a few days are not enough.
+But from our experience, we can tell you that 3 days are optimum to explore the island especially if you’re on limited vacation time.
 And that is exactly the reason we curated this itinerary to help you plan what to do in Penang in 3 days.
-As you will see, we have broken down this 3-day Penang itinerary day-wise, with each day taking you through some of the best places you should visit and a few suggestions for finding the best local food too.
+As you will see, we have broken down this 3-day Penang itinerary day-wise, with each day taking you through some of the best places you should visit and a few suggestions for finding the best local food in Penang.
 So, what are you waiting for?
 Let’s dive in!